Red Flag Warning issued for Central and East Adams and Arapahoe Counties by NWS - NewsBreak

 weather.gov

-Freeze Warning issued for Cheyenne County, Kit Carson County, Yuma County by NWS
+Red Flag Warning issued for Larimer County Below 6000 Feet, Northwest Weld County by NWS

-Effective: 2022-10-17 00:00:00 MDT Expires: 2022-10-17 09:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
-To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
-Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
-Target Area: Cheyenne County; Kit Carson County; Yuma County FREEZE WARNING REMAINS IN EFFECT UNTIL 9 AM MDT MONDAY * WHAT...Sub-freezing temperatures as low as 22 expected. * WHERE...Portions of east central and northeast Colorado, northwest and west central Kansas and southwest Nebraska. * WHEN...Until 9 AM MDT Monday. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.
+Effective: 2022-10-22 11:00:00 MDT Expires: 2022-10-22 19:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
+Target Area: Larimer County Below 6000 Feet, Northwest Weld County; Logan County CRITICAL FIRE WEATHER CONDITIONS AGAIN SATURDAY .Dry and breezy weather is forecast again on Saturday across the plains, where critical conditions are again possible.
+The worst conditions are expected in areas south of Interstate 76 in the afternoon.
+RED FLAG WARNING IN EFFECT FROM 11 AM THIS MORNING TO 7 PM MDT THIS EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR LOWER ELEVATIONS OF LARIMER AND LOGAN COUNTIES...FIRE WEATHER ZONES 238 AND 248.
+The National Weather Service in Denver has issued a Red Flag Warning for wind and low relative humidity, which is in effect from 11 AM this morning to 7 PM MDT this evening.
+The Fire Weather Watch is no longer in effect. * Affected Area...Fire Weather Zones 238 and 248. * Timing...Fire Weather Watch in effect from 11 AM Saturday until 7 PM Saturday evening. * Winds...Southwest 10 to 20 mph with gusts up to 30 mph. * Relative Humidity...As low as 11 percent. * Impacts...There is increased potential for rapid fire spread and extreme fire behavior.

+Winter Weather Advisory issued for South and East Jackson, Larimer, North and Northeast Grand, Northwest Boulder Counties Above 9000 Feet by NWS

 Comments / 0